bbatsov/emacsredux/_posts/2023-07-30-emacs-29-1-released.md

 **Reason #3** - built-in support for
 [TreeSitter](https://tree-sitter.github.io/tree-sitter/).
-This means that a few years down the road we'll have many Emacs major modes that are much faster, robust and feature-rich.
-It's infinitely easier to built a major mode using a real parser instead of using regular expressions.
-Lots of built-in modes have already been updated to have a version using `TreeSitter` internally.
+This means that a few years down the road we'll have many Emacs major modes that are much faster, more robust and feature-rich.
+It's infinitely easier to built a major mode using a real parser instead of using regular expressions.[^2]  Lots of built-in modes have already been updated to have a version using `TreeSitter` internally (e.g. `c-ts-mode`, `typescript-ts-mode`, `python-ts-mode` and `ruby-ts-mode`).
 Frankly, I can't think of a bigger improvement in Emacs in the almost 20 years I've been an Emacs user.
 Exciting times ahead!